Cart 0

 Grade 9 The Foundations of World History

 This course begins a two-year sequence where students are exposed to World History from its origins to the present.
-The course explores major themes in human history that familiarizes students with both the broad patterns and rich diversity that define human civilizations.
+Taking a thematic approach, the course explores major themes in human history that familiarizes students with both the broad patterns and rich diversity that define human civilizations.
 Themes studied include: world religions, government and empire, global connections, and challenging the status quo.
 While the content covered is essential, the development of skills is stressed.
 Students learn key reading and study habits, develop as writers and researchers and presenters, and take the steps to becoming increasingly independent learners.
 Finally, students interact with a variety of primary and secondary sources as they refine their ability to understand the point of view and perspective of key texts.

 Grade 10 The Modern World